bbbradsmith/binxelview/readme.txt

           0, 2, 4, and 6 bytes relative to the read position.
         Using a pixel stride of 1 bit will advance through the 16 pixels one by one.
-        Using an plane X group of 16 pixels, once the 16th pixel is read, a shift of 6 bytes will skip over the next 3 words to find the start of the next tile.
+        Using an plane X group of 16 pixels, once the 16th pixel is read, a stride of 8 bytes will advance to the start of the next tile.

 Presets can be loaded and saved.
 The Preset menu is populated from the current working directory.
 You can save a preset file "Default.bxp" to replace the default.